-For generalization of the analysis, we assume that the attacker can utilize a prediction model that can estimate the a posteriori distribution of the eQTL genotypes given the eQTL expression levels, i.e., $p(V_k|E_k)$.
+For generalization of the analysis, we assume that the attacker can utilize a prediction model that can estimate the a posteriori distribution of the eQTL genotypes given the eQTL expression levels, i.e., $p(V_k|E_k)$ .
 This allows us to quantify the individual identifying information and also analyze the fraction of individuals that are vulnerable to linking attack in different settings, without making any assumptions on the prediction model that is utilized by the attacker.

-2.2 Quantification of Tradeoff between Predictability of the SNP Genotypes and Individual Identification
+2.2 Quantification of Tradeoff between Predictability of the SNP Genotypes and Leakage of Individual IdentificationCharacterizing Information

-In the context of the linking attack introduced in Section 2.1, the attacker aims to correctly identify n_e individuals in the expression dataset among n{ν} individuals in the genotype dataset.
-In order to identify an individual, the attacker should select a set of eQTLs that he believes he can predict correctly.
-Next, given the individual's expression levels, the attacker should predict the genotypes for the selected eQTLs correctly such that the predicted set of genotypes are not shared by more than 1 individual, i.e., the predicted genotypes identify the individual.
-In other words, the frequency of the set of predicted genotypes for the selected eQTLs should be at most $\frac{1}{n_n}$.
-We can rephrase this condition as following in information theoretic terms: If the attacker can reliably predict $\log_2(n_v)$ bits of information using the genotypes predicted from expression data for an individual, the individual is vulnerable.
-It should be noted that, assuming the independence of the genotypes for different eQTLs, we can decompose the JUCONSIS JUCONSIS quantity of individual identifying information that is leaked for a set of n correctly predicted eQTL genotypes:
+In the context of the linking attack introduced in Section 2.1, the attacker aims to correctly identifycharacterize $n_e$ individuals in the expression dataset among $n_v$ individuals in the genotype dataset, whose disease states are known.
+In order to identifycorrectly characterize an individual, the attacker should select a set of eQTLs that he believes he can predict correctly.
+Next, given the individual's expression levels, the attacker should predict the genotypes for the selected eQTLs correctly such that the predicted set of genotypes are not shared by more than 1 individual, i.e., the predicted genotypes identifycan be matched to the correct individual.
+In other words, the frequency of the set of predicted genotypes for the selected eQTLs should be at most $\frac{1}{n_v}$ .
+We can rephrase this condition as following in information theoretic terms: If the attacker can reliably predict $\log_2(n_v)$ bits of information using the genotypes predicted from expression data for an individual, the individual is vulnerable, to characterization of their disease state.
+It should be noted that, assuming the independence of the genotypes for different eQTLs, we can decompose the quantity of individual identifyingcharacterizing information that is leaked for a set of n correctly predicted eQTL genotypes: